Getting to the Cinque Terre by car…

 While approaching the village, in the last kilometre, you’ll find free parking spots on the side of the road.

-We suggest unloading the car at the entrance of Riomaggiore, by the parking entrance and going back to find a free parking spot.
-Even from the free parking spots, the road to get in town is long and really steep, so always ask for the closest shuttle bus stop.
+We suggest unloading the car at the entrance of Riomaggiore, by the parking entrance and going back to find a parking spot.

 LA SPEZIA TRAIN STATION PARKING